How to Recruit and Hire Great Dental Employees

 - Have a solid interview process – Don’t let the process fall apart here!
 A poor interview results in lost opportunities.
 Showcase why someone would want to walk through the practice door every day, to work for you.
-Ensure you can comfortably talk about benefits offered and safety features in place due to COVID-19.
+Ensure you can comfortably talk about benefits offered.
 Ask thoughtful questions that help determine if the candidate is a good fit for your practice.
 You may feel desperate, but don’t make that known to the candidate or shortchange the interview process.

 When you find the candidate who is right for the practice, don’t forget to check references!
 This crucial step can be overlooked in a tight job market and can lead to challenges in your practice, with your existing team, AND put you back into recruiting mode again.